Moods and autism spectrum disorder: what to expect

 Pointing out your child’s emotions to her can also help her recognise them.
 You could say, ‘You’re laughing and smiling – you must be happy’.
-Try starting with emotions such as happiness, fear and anger.
-Then move on to more complicated feelings, such as jealousy, sympathy or embarrassment.
+Try starting with emotions like happiness, fear and anger.
+Then move on to more complicated feelings, like jealousy, sympathy or embarrassment.

 You could draw a picture of the body to show where people feel emotions.
-Another idea is to use pictures of faces that show different emotions to help your child recognise them.
+Another idea is to use pictures of faces that show different emotions.
+This can help your child recognise them.